vsatyakavya/ReactMyPortfolio/README.md

 # React Myportfolio

 # Application Does:
-* This portfolio is developed using React.It contains information about my education, projects links, github link, resume, linked, gmail id.
+* This portfolio is developed using React.It contains information about my education, projects links, github link, resume, linked-in, gmail id.

 # Technologies used:
 * React , Bootstrap, css